 Step 8 – Read

-Each unit includes a structured story based around the unit focus, for example, the short vowelhas the story “The H Tr !”.
+Each unit includes a structured story based around the unit focus, for example, the short vowel a has the story “The Ham Trap!”.
 We recommend practicing the “New Words” first to introduce sight words and more difficult words.
 Watch the animation first then there are a variety of ways to practice the reading:

 – Practice with stopping the animation and reading page by page